-Peak levels of marijuana-associated intoxication occur approximately 30 minutes after smoking.
-The total short-term duration of cannabis use when smoked is based on the potency, method of smoking, and how much is smoked.
+Peak levels of cannabis-associated intoxication occur approximately 30 minutes after smoking and last for several hours.
+The total short-term duration of cannabis uses when smoked is based on the potency, method of smoking, and how much is smoked.
 Peak levels of intoxication typically last several hours.